 - Don't be afraid to let your newsletter have a personality.

 - A regular blog can create synergy with your newsletter.

 - It's okay to write about other businesses if you're out of ideas.

 - Invite other people in the community to write items for your newsletter.

 - If necessary, hire a ghostwriter, but make sure it's a good one.

 - Include pictures of yourself or your family, where appropriate.

 - Tired of the newsletter grind?
-Every now and then, send a virtual postcard.
+Now and then, send a virtual postcard.

-- When appropriate, use your newsletter items in your blog or on your website.
+- When appropriate, use your newsletter items on your blog or your website.

 - Try submitting your newsletter articles to internet syndication sites.